elephfront/robo-import-js/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.txt)
 [![Build Status](https://travis-ci.org/HavokInspiration/robo-import-js.svg?branch=master)](https://travis-ci.org/HavokInspiration/robo-import-js)

 This [Robo](https://github.com/consolidation/robo) task brings an import method for Javascript files.
-Think of it as an equivalent of the PHP `include` function for Javascript files or as the `@import` statement for SASS files.
+Think of it as an equivalent of the PHP `include` function or as the `@import` statement in SASS files for Javascript files.

 ## Requirements